How to Make Cacio e Pepe

-The general rule of thumb for cooking pasta is to use four quarts of water for every pound of pasta.
+The general rule of thumb for cooking pasta is to use 4 quarts of water for every pound of pasta.
 We’re going to reduce that amount by about a quarter to make the water extra starchy.
-It might seem odd to boil pasta in such a small amount of water at first, but you’ll become a believer when you taste the sauce later!
+It might seem odd to boil pasta in such a small amount of water at first, but you’ll become a believer when you taste the sauce.

 In a medium-sized pot, bring the water and salt to a boil.
 Add the pasta, breaking it in half if necessary to get it to fit into the pot.
 Boil the pasta according to the time listed on the package directions for al dente pasta.
 Before you drain it, set aside 3/4 cup of the pasta cooking water.

-Editor’s Tip: Don’t oversalt the pasta water!
-Since you’ll be using the reserved cooking water later, adding too much salt can cause the final dish to be excessively salty.
-This is how to salt pasta water the right way.
+Editor’s Tip: Don’t over-salt the pasta water!
+Since you’ll be saving your pasta water, adding too much salt can cause the final dish to be too salty.

 Step 2: Start the sauce while the pasta cooks

 While the pasta cooks, melt 2 tablespoons of the butter in a large skillet.
 Choose a skillet that will be large enough to hold the pasta later.
-Add the pepper and cook for one minute, swirling the pan as you go.
-Toasting the black pepper not only infuses the butter with flavor, but it also removes the pepper’s sharp, spicy edge.
+Add the freshly ground black pepper and cook for a minute, swirling the pan as you go.
+Toasting the black pepper infuses the butter with flavor and removes the pepper’s sharp, spicy edge.